mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 {{% /tip %}}

 * <strong>Injection:</strong> Type in name of an injection to record for the patient.
 The system will attempt to auto-complete your typing.
 It will give you choices that match and you can highlight and select if you wish.
 Otherwise, you can continue to free-type in text.
 * <strong>Date of Injection:</strong> Type in date injection was given.
-If you don't know the exact date, leave this blank and use the comment field for example: <em>Received injection in 1995</em>.
+If you don't know the exact date, leave this blank and use the comment field for example: Received injection in 1995.
 * <strong>Administrator:</strong> Use the drop-down arrow to select the administrator of the injection.
 This is a pre-loaded selection from a specific department list.
 MIE can program other users to choose from in this column.
 * <strong>Manufacturer:</strong> Enter the manufacturer's name if desired.
 The system will attempt to auto-complete your typing.
 It will give you choices that match and you can highlight and select if you wish.
 Otherwise, you can continue to free-type in text.
 * <strong>Series #:</strong> Enter the number of the series for this injection record.
 Example: Patient is here for 2^nd Hepatitis B shot.
 You would enter a 2 in this field as it is the patient's 2^nd shot in the Hepatitis B series.